Welcome, Thank you for Volunteering

 Your membership record

-Once your appointment has been made full it is your responsibility to keep your personal details up to date on the national membership database which is called Compass.
+Once your appointment has been made full it is your responsibility to keep your personal details up to date on the national membership database.
 This will ensure you are kept up to date and informed of what’s going on.
-Compass is used to manage your training record as well as any permits or awards.
+The membership system is used to manage your training record as well as any permits or awards.